d310n/learn-developer-installer/README.md

 # learn-developer-installer

-Foobar is a Python library for dealing with word pluralization.
+learn-developer-installer is an install script for developers using Windows

 ## Installation